ajbanjara/Wireshark/Thrift.md

 Since enumerations are really easy to define for Wireshark use and can only be leaf types (unlike structures or containers that can contain other structures that must be defined first), we start with them no matter the order of their definition in the `.thrift`files.

-Since thrift consider the files as sub-namespaces, it might be possible to have duplicate names in different files so we need to consider the unicity of several elements using a few basic components:
+Since thrift consider the files as sub-namespaces, it is possible to have duplicate names in different files so we need to consider the unicity of several elements using a few basic components:

 * The protocol name: Jaeger
 * The file name: jaeger (or agent)